kneron/document_center/docs/toolchain/python_api.md

 * output_bie (str, optional): path to the output bie file.
 Defaults to "/data1/output.bie".
 * threads (int, optional): multithread setting.
 Defaults to 4.
 * quantize_mode (str, optional): quantize_mode setting.
 Currently support default and post_sigmoid.
 Defaults to "default".
-* outlier (float, optional): remove outliers when calculating max & min.
-It should be between 0 and 1.0.
-Defaults to 0.999.
+* outlier (float, optional): deprecated.
+Please use percentage instead.
 * datapath_range_method (str, optional): could be 'mmse' or 'percentage. mmse: use snr-based-range method. percentage: use arbitary percentage.
 Default to 'percentage'.
 * percentile (float, optional): used under 'mmse' mode.
 The range to search.
 The larger the value, the larger the search range, the better the performance but the longer the simulation time.
 Defaults to 0.001,
 * outlier_factor (float, optional): used under 'mmse' mode.
 The factor applied on outliers.
 For example, if clamping data is sensitive to your model, set outlier_factor to 2 or higher.
 Higher outlier_factor will reduce outlier removal by increasing range.
 Defaults to 1.0.